dankelley/OceanAnalysis.jl/docs/src/developer_notes.md

 ## Updating on julia registry

-1. Test locally with `] activate ,` and then `test`.
+1. Test locally with `] activate .` followed by `test`.
+Exit from the packager with control-C and then from Julia.
+Then fix any problems that were noted and rerun this step.

+2. Build and examine the documentation locally (see above).

-2. Push to GH.
+3. Push to GitHub.

-3. Wait approximately 10 minutes, then ensure that the GH actions all worked properly.

-4. On GH, go to the latest commit, and insert a comment on it like below.
-The details matter, e.g. the colon is required on the "Release notes" line.
+4. Use the package for a few days or weeks to be sure that the changes are good.
+Be sure to follow the above steps for each change that is required.
+   (For example, don't forget to examine and evaluate the documentation for each change.)

+5. When you think that things are stable, i.e. that no breaking changes will be required in the future, go to the GitHub website and insert a comment on the latest commit.
+The details of the comment *must* be in a particular format, as exemplified below.
+(For example, I wasted a lot of time not realizing that a colon was required at the end of the 'Release notes:' line.)

 ```
 @JuliaRegistrator register